Justin Hawkins: The Darkness

-By late 2004 the band's constant media coverage had started to lead to a general public backlash, and Hawkins and the band themselves seemed to show signs that they were disillusioned with their constant media appearances, infamously walking off of an episode of the U.S.-nationally syndicated radio talk show Loveline on 19 April 2004.
+By late 2004 the band's constant media coverage had started to lead to a general public backlash, and Hawkins and the band themselves seemed to show signs that they were disillusioned with their constant media appearances, walking off of an episode of the U.S.-nationally syndicated radio talk show Loveline on 19 April 2004.

 In October 2005, a month before the album One Way Ticket to Hell...
 And Back was to be officially released, Hawkins won an eBay auction for a copy of One Way Ticket to Hell... and Back for £350 under the username 'turbogunhawk'.
 He claimed he did this so that he could track down whoever sold the digitally-marked advance copy of the album and try to prevent it from happening again.

 "One Way Ticket", the first single from their second album, was released on 14 November 2005, debuting and peaking at number 8 on the UK Singles chart.
 The album itself was released on 28 November 2005, to somewhat mixed reviews.
 The album was produced by rock producer Roy Thomas Baker, best known for his work with Queen.
 Early sales figures in the UK showed the album had not sold as well its predecessor, Permission to Land.
 The album debuted at no. 11, and fell to number 34 in the second week of its release.
 Although it went on to achieve platinum status, this was in stark contrast with their debut's five times platinum status.